| Title: | The Free Algebra |

 form

-which is much more efficient for evaluation, as it requires only
+which is more efficient for evaluation, as it requires only

 Robin K. S. Hankin